Not All LLM-Generated Data Are Equal: Rethinking Data Weighting in Text Classification: Training on noisy data

 \subsection{Experimental Setup}

-To create noisy datasets, we start with the original training set from each benchmark (Financial, Tweet Irony, and MRPC) and split it into three parts: \begin{enumerate} \item \textbf{Original Data:} This part remains unchanged and serves as the control set. \item \textbf{Random Swapped Label Noise:} In this part, the labels are randomly altered, introducing label noise and reducing data quality. \item \textbf{Duplicated Data:} In this part, each data point is duplicated once, introducing redundancy and reducing data diversity. \end{enumerate}
+To create noisy datasets, we start with the original training set from each benchmark (Financial, Tweet Irony, and MRPC) and split it into three parts: \begin{enumerate} \item \textbf{Original Data:} This part remains unchanged and serves as the control set. \item \textbf{Random Swapped Label Noise:} In this part, the labels are randomly altered, introducing label noise and reducing data quality. \item \textbf{Duplicated Data:} In this part, each data point is duplicated once, introducing redundancy and reducing data diversity. \item \textbf{Unrelated Input Data (Only for Financial):} For the financial benchmark, we introduce out-of-domain input noise by randomly selecting 452 data points from the Tweet Sentiment Extraction benchmark \citep{maggie2020tweet}.
+While this dataset is also a sentiment classification task, it is unrelated to the financial domain. \end{enumerate}